marqdouj/dotnet.web.components.fluentui/README.md

   - `UIValuesGrid`: Displays the UIModel values as a grid.

 ## Release Notes
+- `10.0.0-rc-2.3`
+  - `UIInput`.
+    - Fixed issue where the labels and input would not display properly when Orientation was Horizontal.
+    - Added HorizontalAlignment and VerticalAlignment options.

 - `10.0.0-rc-2.2`
   - `UIInput`.
     - `UIColor`.
 Default colors are now based on the new `Model.IsNullable` property